Wilms tumour (nephroblastoma)

 Treatment for bilateral Wilms tumours usually involves surgery to both kidneys.
 Your child’s surgeon aims to remove as much of the tumour as possible.
 And leave as much healthy kidney tissue as they can.

-Your child’s doctor may recommend they have radiotherapy after surgery.
+Your child’s doctor may recommend they have after surgery.
 This might be because:

 We also have more detailed information about the stages of Wilms tumour and treatment by stage.

-Children will also have regular tests such as x-rays and ultrasounds of the tummy during this time.
+Children will also have regular tests such as CT scans, x-rays, and ultrasound scans of the tummy during this time.
+They may have other tests including blood tests.
+Your doctor will explain what type of tests your child will have and how often.

 Very few children have long term side effects from treatment, or from having one kidney.
 Some of the long term problems that can happen include:

 Long term follow up clinics are available for those who are 5 years or more when they finish treatment.
-Your child usually sees a specialist nurse.
-The specialist nurse can make referrals to other health professionals if needed.
+Your child's specialist can make referrals to other health professionals if needed.

 Wilms tumour that does not go away is called refractory disease.
 Wilms tumour that comes back after treatment is called relapsed disease.
 It can be more difficult to control relapsed or refractory Wilms tumour but there are treatments available.